The coherent-state transformation in quantum electrodynamics coupled cluster theory: Abstract

 \section{Abstract}

 We analyse the coherent-state (CS) transformation in quantum electrodynamics coupled cluster (QED-CC) theory from the perspective of its non-vanishing commutator with the polaritonic cluster operator.
-Specifically, we show that a QED Hartree-Fock (QED-HF) reference state parametrized by the CS-transformation leads to a QED-CC Lagrangian formally determined by CS-representations of polaritonic Hamiltonian, polaritonic cluster \textit{and} polaritonic deexcitation operators.
-This observation augments the original formulation of QED-CC theory where the CS-representation is restricted to the polaritonic Hamiltonian.
-We consequently find a renormalization of both QED-CC correlation energy and QED-CC ground state induced by the CS-transformation, which depends on the mean-field expectation value of the molecular dipole operator and therefore breaks origin invariance for charged systems.
+Specifically, we show that a QED Hartree-Fock (QED-HF) reference state parametrized by the CS transformation leads to a QED-CC Lagrangian formally determined by CS-representations of polaritonic Hamiltonian, polaritonic cluster \textit{and} polaritonic deexcitation operators.
+Moreover, the herein proposed approach differs from the original formulation of QED-CC theory in the definition of the photon state basis and exploits photon-added coherent states in contrast to previously considered displaced number states.
+We find a renormalization of both QED-CC correlation energy and QED-CC ground state induced by the CS transformation, which depends on the mean-field expectation value of the molecular dipole operator and therefore breaks origin invariance for charged systems.
 Electronic contributions to correlation energy and QED-CC ground state are renormalized by CS-transformed mixed excitation and deexcitation operators.
 In contrast, the CS-transformed single-photon excitation affects only the QED-CC ground state but not directly the correlation energy.
-The fully CS-transformed QED-CC ansatz is well approximated by the original QED-CC formulation for large cavity frequencies leading to small renormalization corrections.
-However, it exhibits a divergent zero-frequency limit absent in the original QED-CC ansatz for molecules with a non-vanishing molecular dipole moment in agreement with the asymptotic behaviour of the CS-parametrized QED-HF reference state.
+The renormalized QED-CC ansatz becomes similar to the original QED-CC formulation for large cavity frequencies leading to small renormalization corrections.
+A divergent correlation energy for molecules with a non-vanishing molecular dipole moment is found in the low-frequency limit, which we discuss with respect to multi-photon excitations in the polaritonic cluster operator and the relevance of the cavity-Born-Oppenheimer framework.